On a robust risk measurement approach for capital determination errors minimization

 \section{Conclusion}

 In this paper, we propose a risk measurement approach that optimally balances costs from capital determination overestimation and underestimation.
 The objective is to obtain a real value that minimizes the expected value of the sum between both costs.
-We adopt a robust framework, where we consider the supremum for such minimizer and minimum based on a convex set of probability measures.
-We develop some theoretical results that guarantee the solution for this problem, relating it to the concept of VaR.
-We develop properties that our risk measure fulfills, and we characterize the resulting minimum cost as a deviation measure that relates to ES of a demeaned random variable.

-We relate our approach with the dual representation of coherent risk measures, since we based it on a supremum of expectations over probabilities.
+We adopt a robust framework, where we consider the supremum for such minimizer and minimum based on a set of probability measures.
+We relate our approach with the dual representation of coherent risk measures since we based it on a supremum of expectations over probabilities.
 We perform an adaptation of the dual representation of usual discrete probability spaces.
+We develop some theoretical results that guarantee the solution for this problem, develop properties that our risk measure fulfills, and characterize the resulting minimum cost as a deviation measure.

 In an empirical example, we estimate the capital determination using our approach, compared to risk measures that also focus on minimizing costs mentioned and to usual capital requirement determinations implied by Basel and Solvency accords, VaR$^{0.01}$ and ES$^{0.025}$.
 Results indicate our approach leads to less costly and more parsimonious charges.
 Our risk measures reflect the temporal evolution of the data, indicating their practical utility.
-We also emphasize for the use of our loss function in the verification of risk estimation or forecasting quality, jointly to the usual statistical criteria for the precision of such procedures.
-This proposal is directly connected to model risk, which this associates with uncertainty concerning the choice of a model.
-In an empirical illustration, we use our loss function against competing loss functions, for selecting models used to predict the traditional risk measures, including EL, VaR, ES, and EVaR.
-Our loss function choice of model what better optimization the sum between the costs from capital determination overestimation and underestimation.
-Additionally, differently from elicitable loss functions, it penalizes more costly forecast errors in times of increased volatility, and this period needs more reliable forecasts.